Video Game / Blood Storm

 - Shout-Out/Take That: A lot of the Trash Talk codes throw in references, flattering and unflattering, to various targets.
 'Sushi-X rules this game!', 'Who cares where Goro is?', 'Dont wizz on the electric fence', 'Eat my shorts' and 'I fart in your general direction' are just a few of the references in the game.
 Seeing them all might take some effort.

 - Sociopathic Hero: Razor's power of authority may come from a shady and dubious trading network, and his motivations are less than altruistic, he's still one of the nicer contestants.
-Helps that he and Tremor have the only endings remotely resembling a "good" ending.
+Helps that he and Tremor have the only endings remotely resembling a "good" ending, aside from Tempest whose ending is good for everyone but her.

 - Straw Feminist: Mirage.